jeffgortmaker/pyblp/docs/background.rst

 Supply
 ~~~~~~

-Observed supply-side product characteristics are contained in the :math:`N \times K_3` matrix of cost characteristics, :math:`X_3`.
-Prices cannot be cost characteristics, but non-price product characteristics often overlap with the demand-side characteristics in :math:`X_1` and :math:`X_2`.
+Observed supply-side product characteristics are contained in the :math:`N \times K_3` matrix of supply-side characteristics, :math:`X_3`.
+Prices cannot be supply-side characteristics, but non-price product characteristics often overlap with the demand-side characteristics in :math:`X_1` and :math:`X_2`.
 Unobserved supply-side product characteristics, :math:`\omega`, are a :math:`N \times 1` vector.

 Firm :math:`f` chooses prices in market :math:`t` to maximize the profits of its products :math:`\mathscr{J}_{ft} \subset \{1, 2, \ldots, J_t\}`: